 Well, if I were to say that ENUM is the most essential part of the technology that allows the public telephone network to be seamlessly integrated into the Internet, then perhaps you can see why so many parties are interested.
-The interesting questions are how the telephone system is mapped into the Internet world, and, more particularly, which party will undertake which role.
+The interesting questions are, as usual, how and who.
+How can the telephone system be mapped into the Internet world?
+Which party will undertake which role in this mapped world?